 Having survived a night of gleeful terror at Universal Orlando Resort’s annual Halloween Horror Nights, I can report that #HHN is a blast.
-It’s a frightful fest of doom (Sept 6-Nov 2, 2019 in Orlando and Sept 13-Nov 2, 2019 in Hollywood) that’s worth repeating annually.
+It’s a frightful fest of doom taking place over 39 nights between Sept.
+10 and Oct.
+31, 2020 in Orlando.
+Halloween Horror Nights also takes place at Universal Studios Hollywood and at the Singapore and Osaka, Japan theme parks with dates T.B.D.
+Wherever you’ve been before, it’s an event that’s worth repeating annually.

 Both Universal Orlando and Universal Studios Hollywood reach out annually to a fresh crop of master storytellers, as well as sharing original tales, so there are always new horrors to survive.
-And if you’re traveling, check out the frights at the Universal Singapore and Universal Japan theme parks as well.
+Because it’s the 30th anniversary, Universal is promising 10 all-new haunted houses plus five fresh Scare Zones which is awesome.

 This Year’s Horror Makes #HHN Worth Returning To!